Welding-education-and-training:

 It is called CRAW (Certified Robotic Arc Welder).
 For more information click on CRAW Certification.

-Certification for Inspectors is administered according to ANSI/AWS QC1-96, Standard for Certification of Welding Inspectors.
-For more information click on QC1-96.
+Certification for Inspectors is administered according to ANSI/AWS QC1:2007, Standard for AWS Certification of Welding Inspectors.

-AWS Certifications for Inspectors are articulated in three levels from the basic one, issued to Certified Associate Welding Inspectors (CAWI).
 The examination will be administered after the applicant participates in Welding Inspector Seminars that provide the preparation for performing the job.
-The Certificate (CAWI) permits one to gain experience by working in close association with an accomplished Certified Welding Inspector (CWI).

 In order to qualify for AWS Certified Welding Inspector (CWI) the applicant should get ready for a thorough examination divided in three parts, by participating in Welding-education-and-training seminars conducted to provide the best possible preparation.